Studying inequality, power and social justice in social work and child welfare research – Ph.D.-course at NTNU 11.-13. May 2026

 11-13 May, 2026

-Involved staff: Emily Keddel, Anna Gupta, Brid Featherstone, Calum Webb, Mary Elizabeth Hemler, Rick Hood
+Involved staff: Brid Featherstone, Calum Webb, Emily Keddel, Mary Elizabeth Hemler, Rick Hood

 12.00 Welcome and introduction, Bente Heggem Kojan